 American Scotches tend to be finely ground, dry, and they possess varying undertones of smoke and molasses.
 American Scotches fall into two basic categories: plain and sweet.
 Plain American Scotches tend to be much smokier, tend to be a litle more harsh, and are sometimes described as having a "BBQ scent."
 Sweet American Scotches are sweeter and a little easier to snuff than the plain variety.
 At some point in history, Americans began dipping their dry snuff in their mouth, and this continues to be a big part of how they are used.
 But, snuff-takers continue to use American Scotches as nasal snuff, though their extremely find grind can make them difficult to use comfortably.
 It takes a little practice to use them properly, but its worth it for their flavor and strength.
 It would be hard to tell the difference between some American Scotches and some High Toasts.
 Examples:

 There is a never-ending debate regarding what the initials "SP" signify.
-Its origins are lost in time, leaving only hints to possible meanings.
+Though the most likely origin for the designation "S.P." is this particular theory.
 This type of snuff goes back to the early days of snuff in Europe.
 SP snuffs tend to be flavored with Bergamot and/or other citris flavors.
 Sometimes a hint of floral is included as well.
 This is a very popular snuff type, and as with other popular things, manufacturers have attempted to include snuffs in the SP category that are not truly traditional SP's.
 Snuff-takers tend to value their traditions, and a bergamot/citris scent is the key component to any SP snuff.
 Examples:

 These snuffs tend to be perfumed snuffs and feature blends of such scents as geranium, lavender, lillac, rose, violet, and jasmine to name just a few.
 Some floral snuffs are very subtle and combine the floral scents with other influences.
 Other floral snuffs are much more direct and intense.
 These snuffs are more typical of the French influence in snuff-making.
 Examples: